marlinspike/swft/README.md

 The workflow still produces hardened artifacts named `<project>-<run>-{sbom|trivy|run}.json`, enabling the portal to surface evidence without additional ingestion.

+## Operating Footprint & Stack

+- **Source control prerequisites:** A private GitHub organization and repository (as prescribed by the DoD reference design) to host workflows, CodeQL, and deployment secrets.
+- **Evidence store:** A single Azure Storage account (Standard tier is sufficient) with three containers for SBOM, Trivy, and run metadata.
+Local filesystem mirrors keep developer environments inexpensive.
+- **Optional runtime:** Azure Container Instances—or any container host you pick—for showcasing the promoted workload.
+- **Implementation stack:** FastAPI + Python on the backend, React + Vite + Tailwind on the frontend, Nivo for visualization—modern, widely adopted OSS that is easy for teams to maintain or extend.

 ## Quick Start

 ### Prerequisites

+- GitHub Enterprise private organization and/or private repository with Actions/CodeQL enabled
 - Python 3.11+
 - Node.js 20+ and npm
 - Azure Storage account (or local artifacts extracted into a directory)